JunydDEV/kmp-recipes-mobile-app/README.md

 # Getting Started
 To build and run Cookit Recipe app on your preferred platform, follow the steps below:

-1- Clone the repository: git clone https://github.com/JunydDEV/kmp-recipes-mobile-app.git 2- Navigate to the project directory: cd kmp-recipes-mobile-app 3- Build and run the app using your Android IDE.
+- Clone the repository: git clone https://github.com/JunydDEV/kmp-recipes-mobile-app.git
+- Navigate to the project directory: cd kmp-recipes-mobile-app
+- Build and run the app using Android Studio.

 # Libraries
 This app includes the following libraries,